 Spokane and Stevens County libraries are now offering curbside pick-up.
 You can place a hold on books, music, and movies and have them delivered to your car.

 Library buildings will remain closed.
 Staff who are delivering curbside holds will not be accepting returns, but outdoor book drop-off boxes have been reopened.

 Spokane County Library District states, “At first, pickup service is only for holds that have been on the shelves since before they closed in March.
 After that, they will be processing holds that came in after their libraries closed.”

 As you are probably aware, Governor Inslee has issued a statewide order closing schools, canceling public gatherings, and enforcing social distancing.
 Public libraries have always been reliable and safe gathering places for children and their families.
 However it has become obvious that there isn’t a way for the libraries to remain open while ensuring the safety of staff and communities.

 We know many people depend on the Internet.
-From kids doing school work, to parents seeking jobs, to even just getting access to today’s online world.
-That is why we
+From kids doing school work, to parents seeking jobs, to even just getting access to today’s online

 Use the form below to sign up to receive news via email at no cost to you.